ssonawane511/codev-100/README.md

 # Codev-100 Roadmap

-A curated list of **100 software project ideas** scaling from beginner-friendly apps to global enterprise platforms.
+A Collaborative Journey to Learn 1–100 Projects by Making Project Blueprints for AI Development, Even Before Writing a Single Line of Code

-Each project links to a real-world company that has built this type of solution.
+> **Join the Journey!** 🤝 This is an open-source initiative to learn AI efficiency through structured project blueprints.
+Fork, contribute, and help build the ultimate AI development roadmap. [→ How to Contribute](./CONTRIBUTING.md)

 ---

 ## 🟢 Level 1–20 (Beginner / Small Tools)
-- [ ] 1.
-To-Do List App → *Microsoft To Do*
+- [x] 1.
+To-Do List App → *Microsoft To Do* → [Project Rules](./To-Do%20List%20App/README.md)
 - [ ] 2.
 Notes App → *Evernote*
 - [ ] 3.
 Habit Tracker → *Habitica*
 - [ ] 4.
 Pomodoro Timer → *Focus Booster*